top of page

-You started your nonprofit for a reason.
-Maybe it was a moment that changed your life.
-Maybe it was years of watching a problem go unaddressed and deciding, “Not on my watch.”
-Either way, your story—and the story of your organization—is powerful.
+What inspired you to start your not-for-profit enterprise?
+It was a moment, born in your soul, that changed your life.
+Perhaps it was years of watching a problem go unaddressed and deciding, “Not on my watch.”
+Either way, your story, and the story of your organization, is powerful.
 And you know what?
 It’s time to write it down.

 Let’s unpack why this matters.